 The killer feature of this inexpensive all-in-one 3D printer is its interchangeable tool heads.
 The three function-giving modules can be swapped onto the Snapmaker’s X-axis rail for 3D printing, laser engraving, and CNC milling.

 The fused deposition modeling (FDM) 3D printing module accepts 1.75mm filament.
 The bed is heated (up to 100 degrees Celsius).
 But at only 125mm square and with a build height of 125mm, prints are rather limited in size.

 Ease of use seems to be a common theme for the Snapmaker.
 It makes use of a color touchscreen for operation, a simple assembly of few parts and comes bundled with the proprietary Snap3D software.
 Presumably, this is to ensure smooth operation switching between functions.

-The laser engraving module features a 1500 mW laser capable of burning designs into wood, leather and similar materials.
-In addition, the CNC milling module claims an adjustable spindle speed between 2,000 and 7,000 rpm.
+The laser engraving module features a 200 mW laser capable of burning designs into wood, leather and similar materials.
+In addition, the CNC milling module claims a spindle speed of 19,000 rpm.